destan19/OpenAppFilter/README.md

 ### Preparation
 - Prepare a router that supports openwrt
-There are already many routers that support the openwrt system, you can choose a simple one for installation,[See which users support](https://openwrt.org).
+There are already many routers that support the openwrt system, you can choose a simple one for installation,[See which devices support](https://openwrt.org).
 - Install the openwrt system on your router
 The openwrt install tutorial can be found through the [forum](https://forum.openwrt.org).
 ### How to compile OAF